Leaving the Armed Forces

 You may be eligible to join the housing register, you can find out more information here.
 Please be aware that it can take a long time to find a property through the housing register so you should apply as soon as you know you will be leaving the armed forces.

-The usual local connection criteria does not apply to you if you are serving personel (or a breaved spouse or civil partner) of the regular armed forces who is leaving service accommodation within 5 years of discharge, or you need to move because of serious injury, medical condition or disability sustained as a result of your service.
+The usual local connection criteria does not apply to you if you are serving personnel (or a bereaved spouse or civil partner) of the regular armed forces who is leaving service accommodation within 5 years of discharge, or you need to move because of serious injury, medical condition or disability sustained as a result of your service.
 This means that you can apply to any council to join the housing register.
-However, you may not be eligible if you have the financial means to resolve your own housing need or if you are guilty of unacceptable behavour serious enough to make you unsuitable to be a tenant, such as certain criminal offences.
+However, you may not be eligible if you have the financial means to resolve your own housing need or if you are guilty of unacceptable behaviour serious enough to make you unsuitable to be a tenant, such as certain criminal offences.
 For more information on eligibility to join the housing register click here.

 What should I do if I am worried about becoming homeless?